 3. But won’t my school look prison-like with security screens on the windows?

 Not in the slightest, which is why K-12 public schools have been installing security screens on their facilities since the early 1960s.
-With painted black infill, the security screens blend flawlessly with the building façade, just as typical cloth window screens would.
+With painted black infill, the security screens blend flawlessly with the building façade, just as typical cloth window

 4. What is the benefit of security screens over other products like 3M™ safety film, bullet-resistant glass or LEXAN™ polycarbonate resin?